stixxnicky-lpa/loveparentingandautism/_posts/2026-06-03-26-years-in-what-i-wish-someone-told-me.md

 I had to meet him where he was.
 That's not a small thing.

+*I go into this in much more detail in [You Cannot Pour From an Empty Cup](/blog/2025/06/09/you-cannot-pour-from-an-empty-cup/) — specifically around how NT partners can stop absorbing everything silently.*

 ---

 ## Your needs matter — say that out loud until you believe it